This rigatoni recipe features a green onion and pancetta tomato sauce. It’s a fast, easy and delicious pasta dish, perfect for busy weeknights!

 To make sure I don’t dirty another pan, I always start my sauce in a large enough skillet or pot so that it will comfortably hold my cooked pasta as well, when it is cooked and ready to be added to the pot.

-Get the Recipe: Rigatoni with Green Onion and Pancetta Tomato Sauce
+Get the Recipe: Pancetta and Green Onion Pasta

 Ingredients